The Blue Bird (1976 film)

 The Blue Bird is a 1976 American-Soviet children's fantasy film directed by George Cukor.
 The screenplay by Hugh Whitemore, Alfred Hayes, and Aleksei Kapler is based on the 1908 play L'Oiseau bleu by Maurice Maeterlinck.
 It was the fifth screen adaptation of the play, following two silent films, the studio's 1940 version starring Shirley Temple, and a 1970 animated feature.
 It was famous as one of the few cinematic co-productions between the United States and the Soviet Union during the Cold War.
-However unlike prior adaptations the film received little-to-no critical praise and was a flop at the box office.
+However, unlike prior adaptations, the film received little-to-no critical praise and was a flop at the box office.

 Plot

-Mytyl and her brother Tyltyl are peasant children who are led on a quest for the Blue Bird of Happiness by the Queen of Light, who gives them a hat with a magic diamond that allows them to call forth the souls of all things, both living and inanimate.
+Mytyl and her brother Tyltyl are peasant children who are led on a quest for the Blue Bird of Happiness by the Queen of Light.
+She gives them a hat with a magic diamond that allows them to call forth the souls of all things, both living and inanimate.

 On their journey, they are accompanied by the human personifications of a dog, a cat, water, sugar, bread, milk, and fire.
-They visit the kingdoms of the past and future and the queendoms of night and luxury, at each place absorbing more wisdom.
-Eventually they discover that the blue bird which they have been seeking, has been in their own backyard all along.
+They visit the kingdoms of the past and future and the queendoms of night and luxury, absorbing more wisdom at each place.
+Eventually, they discover that the blue bird they have been seeking has been in their own backyard all along.